1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 ready formulated by Lamarc”
 (Medvedev and Lerner, p.
 35)

-“Lysenko
-clearly pointed out that “in a general way, it is clear to all
-that external conditions play a colossal role in the endless
-process of formation of vegetable organisms.
-But, as far as
-I know, nobody yet has been able to prove experimentally
-what conditions in what developmental periods of plants are
-required to change the nature of subsequent generations in the
-desired directions.”15”
-(Medvedev and Lerner, p.
-36)

 “Russia was an agrarian country with an exceptionally back¬
 ward agriculture.”
 (Medvedev and Lerner, p.
 38)